-Associate Professor Wolfe
+Professor Wolfe

 630. Selected Topics for Graduate Study in Communication (5).

-Pr., Permission of instructor.
+Pr., permission of instructor.

 An exploration of a theme from any area of the Communication Department having contemporary relevance.
-Course may be re-

-Department having contemporary relevance.
 Course may be repeated for credit up to three times, provided a different theme is selected each time.
 This course may be taught concurrently with COM 430.

-650. Principles of Speech Pathology (5).
-Pr., Graduate standing.
-Advanced studies of speech disorders found in a public school setting.
+- Principles of Speech Pathology (5).
+Pr., graduate standing.
+650. Advanced studies of speech disorders found in a public school setting.
 Includes description and discussion of identification methods, referral sources, and speech improvement techniques.
-This course may be taught concurrently with COM 450.

-651. Speech Pathology I (5).
-Pr., Graduate standing.
+This course may be taught concurrently with COM 450. - 651.
+Speech Pathology I (5).
+Pr., graduate standing.
 Advanced studies in disorders of articulation, with emphasis on diagnosis and methods of remediation.
 Participation in clinical activities required.
-This course may be taught concurrently with COM 451.

-652. Speech Pathology II (5).
-Pr., Graduate standing.
+This course may be taught concurrently with COM 451. - 652.
+Speech Pathology II (5).
+Pr., graduate standing.
 Advanced studies in disorders of voice and rhythm, with emphasis on diagnosis and remediation.
 Participation in clinical activities required.
 This course may be taught concurrently with COM 452.

 653. Speech Pathology III (5).
-Pr., Graduate standing.
+Pr., graduate standing.